-The land tracts on which the original "Le Poste de Pointe Coupée" and "L’Église St-François d’Assise" were located can be found on LA 981 in New Roads, Louisiana, LA 981 is also called Ferry Road - a reference to the St. Francisville ferry landing which was located on this road before the recent construction of the St. Francisville bridge.
+The land tracts on which the "Le Poste de Pointe Coupée" and "L'Église St-François d’Assise" (the 1760 church) were located can be found on LA 981 in New Roads, Louisiana, LA 981 is also called Ferry Road - a reference to the St. Francisville ferry landing which was located on this road before the recent construction of the St. Francisville bridge.
 This road runs parallel to the Mississippi River.

 Land tract #23 was the church tract; #24 was the poste tract.
 These two tracts can be seen in the following old map from the 1800s.
 The Poste tract is listed as 'Parish':

 When traveling east on LA 981, the western edge of tract #23 is located approximately at the location of the first 'arrow' road sign indicating a sharp curve.
 The eastern edge of tract #24 can be found approximately .5 of a mile east of this location.

 According to Pointe Coupée historian, Brian Costello, "the diagonal cut going from present river bank to levee is crevasse scar from levee breaks of 1867 and 1882.
 The new levee was made to curve around the crevasse lake and the church and cemetery by 1890, causing the demolition of the church, and the site soon caved into the river".